Aaron98990/ways-of-the-game/goals.md

 > after a team scores a goal, the kick-off is taken by their opponents _Law 8.1 Kick-off_

 If time expires between a goal and kick-off, I recommend the referee to wait immediatly after kick-off to end the half.
 This makes it clear a goal was scored and ensures the goal is recorded properly.
 If no scoreboard, it is helpful for the referee to say the score right before each kick-off.
-If there is a scoreboard, they ensure the displayed score is correct before each kick-off.
+If there is a scoreboard, they ensure the displayed score is correct before each restart (including kick-off) or else notify the operator (or have the home team notify the operator if they're not nearby).

 ## Winning team